The Art of Cheese Making

-Pasteurisation is a process where we heat the milk to 75 degrees Celcius for 15 seconds to reduce the number of microbes the milk, to an acceptable level.
+Pasteurisation is a process where we heat the milk to 74 degrees Celsius for 15 seconds to reduce the number of microbes present in the milk, to an acceptable level.
 There are good microbes and bad microbes, we need to ensure our fermentation is left with all the good guys.
 We ensure that the good microbes are reinoculated into the milk later on!

 The magic fermentation process begins by adding starter cultures that change lactose, the sugars naturally found in milk, into lactic acid.
 This process changes the acidity level of the milk ever so slightly.

 Next, rennet is added to form a coagulum, essentially the milk turns into a jelly like consistency.
-Once the cheese maker is happy, the coagulum is cut helping to separate the curds from the whey, the liquid by-product of cheesemaking.
+Once the cheese maker is happy, the coagulum is cut which causes the curds to separate from the whey, the liquid by-product of cheesemaking.

 Here at Klein River Cheese we only use non-animal microbial rennet and no colourants are added to our cheeses.
 You may notice differences in colour as the seasons change!
 Our cheese is therefore 100% happy and vegetarian friendly.